dr0pdb/GSoC-2018-Work-Report/README.md

 | <img src=""/> | <img src="" />

 ### Coding Phase III
 The third coding phase involved implementation of the remaining targets of the project.
-Most of the work on the server side was done and hence more emphasis was given on the *Frontend* side.
+Most of the work on the Server side was done and hence more emphasis was given on the *Frontend* side.
 We started off with the implementation of the *My Tickets* tab in the *Frontend*.
 We then moved  on to the implementation of user input validation throughout the project.
 Lastly we were able to implement automatic *Order expiry* in the *Server*.

 By this time, we were able to successfully achieve all the targets of the program.
 Since we had a good part of 2 weeks left in the coding phase we decided to go ahead with our stretch goals.
 The first stretch goal accomplished was the implementation of the *Attendee form builder* both on the server and frontend side.
 Now the event organizer could specify what information to collect from the ticket buyers which was a highly demanded feature.
 With a week still left in the coding period, we decided to integrate action buttons in the *Notification panel*.
 We started off with the server side support and quickly moved on to it's frontend integration.
 Apart from the above mentioned features, we spent a lot of time on fixing minor bugs and addition of unit tests whenever possible.